jarrodmillman/rcsds/_sources/standard/bash-advanced.txt

 Pipes
 ~~~~~

-Useful Contents

-* :ref:`command-wc` --  print the number of bytes, words, and lines in
+* :ref:`wc` --  print the number of bytes, words, and lines in
   files

 **Example 3-1.
 A simple pipe to **wc****